Take your care to the next level by earning your MSN degree.

 Learn more about our MSN program in the MSN Handbook.

-As an MSN student, you can choose from the following areas of study according to your goals and interests:
+As an MSN degree program student, you can choose from the following areas of study according to your goals and interests:

 MSN degree program subspecialties are offered in:

 The master's of science in nursing and the post-graduate certificate programs at Ursuline College are accredited by the Commission on Collegiate Nursing Education (CCNE) through 2025.
-U.S. News & World Report ranks Ursuline's MSN program #4 in Ohio in its 2019 ranking of the nation's Best Nursing Schools.
+U.S. News & World Report ranks Ursuline's MSN program among the nation's Best Nursing Schools: Master's.